uswds/uswds-site/pages/documentation/maturity-model.md

 ## Level 1: **Integrate design principles**{:.text-light}

-**USWDS Design Principles support and reflect the important guidance codified in the [21st Century Integrated Digital Experience Act](https://digital.gov/resources/21st-century-integrated-digital-experience-act/).** These design principles are intended to help teams across government align on important common goals and better use the design system — to be an evaluative lens for design and implementation decisions.
+**USWDS Design Principles support and reflect the important guidance codified in the [21st Century Integrated Digital Experience Act [digital.gov]](https://digital.gov/resources/21st-century-integrated-digital-experience-act/).** These design principles are intended to help teams across government align on important common goals and better use the design system — to be an evaluative lens for design and implementation decisions.

 ### Start with real user needs